frontend-development-at-novatec/multiple-ng2-apps-on-one-page/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)]( LICENSE )

+**CAUTION: This is not the preferred way to setup some widgets on a multi page environment!**

 # Multiple ng2 apps on one page

 This project is one proof-of-concept prototype corresponding to the novatec blog post:

 [http://blog.novatec-gmbh.de/angular-2-within-multi-page-applications/](http://blog.novatec-gmbh.de/angular-2-within-multi-page-applications/)

-**This is not the preferred way to setup some widgets on a multi page environment!**
 Please read the blog in order to get a better understanding why and what's definetly better than the described prototype here.

 ## Install and Run the POC